DaniNegoita/Bike_sales/README.md

 --Aggregation--

-Generated 4 age groups using a nested if formula upon the "Age" column.
+Generated 4 age groups using a nested IF formula upon the "Age" column.

 -Analysis-